mapbox/mapbox-tile-copy/readme.md

 $ mapbox-tile-copy <file> <s3 url template>
 ```

-**Note:** All style layers that use a vector source must specify a `source-layer` value.
+**Note:** All [style layers](https://www.mapbox.com/mapbox-gl-style-spec/#root-layers) that use a vector source must specify a `source-layer` value per the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-style-spec/).
 For files converted to vector tiles with map-tile-copy, the `source-layer` is the same as the filename.

 ### Examples: